econoalchemist/Foundation-Passport/09 MultiSig.md

 Choose the script type you want; P2SH for legacy addresses that start with "1", P2SH-P2WSH for nested-segwit addresses that start with "3", or P2WSH for native-segwit addresses that start with "bc1q".
 In this example, P2WSH native-segwit addresses will be used.

-Choose how many cosigners are required, in this example 2-of-3 will be used which means that any two signatures from the Passport, the COLDCARD, or Sparrow Wallet combined will be suffice for spending the bitcoin locked up in this quorum.
+Choose how many cosigners are required, in this example 2-of-3 will be used which means that any two signatures from the Passport, the COLDCARD, or Sparrow Wallet combined will suffice for spending the bitcoin locked up in this quorum.

 Then under the Keystores section, you will see three tabs (more if your quorum is larger).
 For the first keystore, `Keystore 1`, select `New or Imported Software Wallet`.
-This was a brand new wallet can created in Sparrow Wallet to set up the first cosigning wallet.
+This will create a brand new wallet in Sparrow Wallet to be set up as the first cosigning wallet.

 ![](assets/sparrow37.png)